 Glossary: Cataract Surgery is the removal of the natural lens of the eye and replacement with an Implant Lens or Intra-Ocular Lens (IOL) that helps to restore vision.
-Recent advances in implant lens technology have allowed doctors to develop bifocal lenses such as the ReSTOR® , Tecnis® and Crystalens® accommodating lenses that can help patients regain near vision as well as distance vision.
-Refractive Lens Exchange is the same surgery as cataract surgery, but done primarily to eliminate refractive errors such as nearsightedness and farsightedness, as well as to restore Near Vision.
+Recent advances in implant lens technology have allowed doctors to develop bifocal lenses such as the ReSTOR® , Tecnis® and Symfony Extended Depth of Focus Lens that can help patients regain near vision as well as distance vision.

 More than 2 million people have cataract surgery each year, making it one of the most commonly performed surgeries in the United States.
 A Cataract occurs when the lens inside the eye becomes milky or cloudy.
 Once this happens, glasses are no longer able to help the eye focus.
 Eventually this cloudiness progresses to the point where cataract surgery is needed.

 Common symptoms of a cataract include: night-time glare from headlights, difficulty driving with the sun low in the sky, difficulty reading fine print, and a muting of colors.
 The solution is to remove the cataract and place an implant lens in its place to restore the focusing ability of the eye.